Arthritis is the inflammation of the joints.

-This is a condition in which the body’s own immune system attacks the joint cartilage due to a ‘self versus foreign’ recognition error (autoimmunity).
+This is a condition in which the body’s own immune system attacks the joint cartilage due to a ‘self versus foreign’ recognition error (autoimmune disorder).
 This leads to inflammation and damage to the cartilage causing the symptoms of arthritis.
 In contrast to osteoarthritis (OA), RA is much more rapid in onset, comes at a younger age, and involves the smaller joints (like fingers, wrist, elbow, ankles, and toes) often simultaneously on both sides.
 RA is symptomatically more severe compared to OA with a much longer duration of morning stiffness (a few hours), severe joint pain and swelling with frequent flare-ups, and worsening over time.
 Sometimes RA may be associated with fever, night sweats, weight loss, and fatigue.

 These are conditions caused by the deposition of crystals of uric acid and calcium pyrophosphate respectively in the joint space which trigger the inflammation.
 These crystals are formed due to abnormalities in their metabolism or excretion by the kidneys.